Imran4424/iOS-InterviewQuestions/Swift.md

 #### `unowned`

+This is similar to a weak reference in that it doesn't create a strong reference, but the captured value is assumed to always be valid (non-optional) for the lifetime of the closure.
+If the object is deallocated and the closure tries to access it, the application will crash.
+Use unowned only when you are certain that the captured instance will never be nil while the closure is executing.

 ```swift
 // Example where 'owner' is guaranteed to exist as long as the 'closure' exists
 let closure = { [unowned owner] in